 In fact, the religious fascism ruling Iran has become more emboldened to intensify its vicious and systematic human rights violations.
 As human rights organizations across the globe continue their efforts to bring an end to all executions, 55 prisoners, including four women, were sent to the gallows in April alone.
 We should note Iran executed nearly 1,000 people in 2015, according to official numbers, including juveniles.

 Ten Prisoners Hanged in Three Days

 This criminal trend continues at an accelerating rate as we speak.
 In a span of merely three days, ten prisoners, including two young men aged just 25 and 28, were hanged in Iran.
 These executions were carried out in the prisons of Ghezel Hesar, Fashafavie, Ardebil, Mashhad and Nahavand.

 One prisoner was appallingly hanged in public in the town of Nour.
 This is exactly why the Iranian people have dubbed the ruling mullahs as the “Godfathers of Daesh (ISIS).”

 The international community, especially governments in the West, should think twice about expanding their economic relations with Tehran.
 There is a major need for a deep understanding that any such engagement with Iran provides the mullahs the legitimacy and green light they desperately need to continue their gruesome rampage against the Iranian people.

 The mullahs ruling Iran have through the past 37 years been condemned in 62 resolutions adopted by various U.N. bodies.
-Yet they are willing to pay this price and continue with their executions, torture, detentions and other human rights violations to cement a climate of fear throughout the society to prevent any uprising and/or revolt against their rule similar to that of 2009 and 2010.
+Yet they are willing to pay this price and continue with their executions, torture, detentions and other human rights violations.
+This cements a climate of fear throughout the society to prevent any uprising and/or revolt against their rule similar to that of 2009 and 2010.